-FAQs for Degree Candidates
+Information for Degree Candidates

-Tickets for the family and friends of undergraduate degree candidates can be picked up in Cruickshank Alumni Hall beginning Monday, May 6 through Friday, May 10, and Monday, May 13 through Friday, May 17.
-Once the Commencement Clearance Process is complete, eight tickets will be given to each undergraduate candidate for seating under the tent.
+Tickets for the family and friends of undergraduate degree candidates may be picked up in Cruickshank Alumni Hall (unless otherwise noted) Wednesday, May 4, through Friday, May 6, and Monday, May 9, through Friday, May 13.
+Once you complete the CCP, eight tickets will be given to each undergraduate candidate for seating under the tent.

 Tickets are not required for the master’s degree ceremony.

 How do I get my cap and gown?

 You must complete the Commencement Clearance Process (CCP) in order to pick up these items.
 Caps, gowns, and tassels will be available at the bookstore the week of May 9.
 Regalia is furnished by the College at no charge and may be kept as souvenirs of this memorable occasion.